Welcome and marhaba to Muscat, Oman. The city that once gave its name to the country, now symbolizes all of its glory, history and heritage.

 You’d find it quite useful to spend some quality time at the beach.
 There are watersport activities here that could be very appealing to you: jet skiing, parasailing and kayaking, and so much more to excite your lust for adventure and good moments!

 Your Arabian journey would not be quite complete without a shopping experience at one of the local souqs.
 We recommend you visit the souq of Muttrah, one of Muscat’s best shopping locations.
-This place is a lively colorful market, full of goods and all sorts of commodities, from clothing to jewelry, spices and incense, antiques and souvenirs.
-The commercial activity has never ceased here (and it’s been over 200 years)!
+This place is a lively colorful market, full of goods and all sorts of commodities, from clothing to jewelry, spices and incense, antiques, and souvenirs.
+Commercial activity has never ceased here (and it’s been over 200 years)!
 If you prefer to just watch, there is so much for your eyes to discover as you walk the narrow streets of this marketplace.

-Photo by Adil Riyami on Unsplash
+Image Credit: Adil Riyami on Unsplash

 Sailing and boat cruises are one of the best things to do in Muscat.
 There are vast seas here that await to be sailed and explored by anyone adventurous enough to subdue the winds of the Arabian sea.